-The best time to Climb is from July to November.
-If you climb earlier there will still be snow on the trail.
+The climbing season generally runs from July to November.
+Any earlier and there will still be snow on the trails.

 The start of the trail is at Sasagamine camp ground.
 To get there you can either drive as there is a large car park or take a local bus.
 For bus time please check the Sasagamine bus time table here.

 The trail start is clearly marked by a large wooden gate.
 The course all the way to the top is very straight forward and is very well maintained.
 There is only one-point ¾ of the way up where you must choose your path.
 At that point you choose the path that goes straight up and is marked by the kanji 火打山.
 This is the kanji for Mt Hiuchi so is worth remembering.

 The trail is about 9km to the summit.
 For climbers of average pace, you can expect to reach Koya pond in around 4-5 hours.
 Those who are faster could reach it in 3 hours.
 From Koya pond to the summit depending on pace it will take between 1.5 – 2.5 hours.
 If you are planning to climb and come down in the same day you want to start early to allow for enough daylight for your decent.
 If you plan to camp at Koya pond or stay in the hut then you can be leisurely with your climb.

 The course is not as tough as Mt Myoko.
 It can be distinctly split into four parts.
 The beginning of the climb is quite gentle, then after you cross the river it becomes steep and more demanding.
 Then again it becomes gentler leading up to Koya pond.
 The assent to the summit is steep and demanding.
 This breaking up of the trail and the climb through beautiful woodland makes Mt Hiuchi a joy to experience and climb.

 For more information on the trail you can check our trail guide here.